is an American performer, singer, songwriter, recording artist, author and educator. The Boston Globe

 Join us in conversation with this gifted artist and soulful performer!

-Five Questions for Carrie
+Five Questions with Carrie Newcomer

 What Makes You Come Alive?